CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ## Build system

-The last piece of information that is missing now is; how it all gets glued together.
+The last piece of information that is missing now is how it all gets glued together.
 As Apple developers, we are using Xcode for developing apps for Apple products that are then distributed via App Store or other distribution channels.
 Xcode under the hood is using `Xcode Build System` for producing final executables that run on `X86` and `ARM` processor architectures.

 The Xcode build system consists of multiple steps that depend on each other.
-Xcode build system supports C based languages (C, C++, Objective-C, Objective-C++) compiled with `clang` so as Swift language compiled with `swiftc`.
+Xcode build system supports C based languages (C, C++, Objective-C, Objective-C++) compiled with `clang` as well as Swift language compiled with `swiftc`.

 Let's have a quick look at what Xcode does when the build is triggered.